TOTAL PRICE: Complete the form to calculate price

 Marwes Homestay is located on its own small, private beach near the village of Marandan Weser.
 Marandan Weser is commonly called Yennyar, and it is one of the last villages in Raja Ampat in which all the homes are of traditional construction.

-Marwes Homestay’s bungalow is what we term ‘VIP’: It has an ensuite bathroom with a western style toilet.
+Marwes Homestay has one bungalow of the kind that we term ‘VIP’: It has an ensuite bathroom with a western style toilet.

 The bungalow sleeps two on a mattress on the floor.
 Bedding supplied includes includes sheets, pillows, bolsters and mosquito nets.

-Meals are served on the bungalow verandah, and free drinking water and tea and coffee making supplies are provided there for guests.
+Meals are served on the bungalow verandahs, and free drinking water and tea and coffee making supplies are provided for guests.

 Electricity at Marwes Homestay is supplied by a generator and is available from around sunset to midnight.
-There’s no phone signal or internet connection available in Yennyar.
+A variable 4G signal is available.

 You probably won’t find another village like Yennyar anywhere in Raja Ampat.
 All of the village houses are traditionally constructed from local timber and natural materials.
 There are no phone or internet services and the pace of life is one which is fast disappearing from the world.